 1998 marked the release of a single commissioned for Warner Music.
 But the three songs it contained were a little different to past McClellan discs.
 They were tributes to three great Australian sportsmen, Mark Taylor, the much-admired former Aussie cricket captain, the great Sir Donald Bradman, and David Campese, often called “the Bradman of Rugby.”

 Late 2001 saw the release of a comprehensive retrospective of his recording career.
 Personally chosen and carefully remastered from the original tapes Time.
-And Time Again. is a double CD containing 35 of his best songs.
+And Time Again is a double CD containing 35 of his best songs.
 Among them are re-recordings of two from his very first album, a studio version of California Cool that was only ever released as a B side on a single and New York City Blues, a never before released gem that was recorded during the sessions for The Heartland CD but didn’t fit comfortably with the other songs.

 Late 2001 also saw the first of what were standout concerts with his old friends Kevin Johnson (who wrote Rock’n Roll I Gave You All The Best Years of My Life) and Doug Ashdown (Winter In America).
 A sell out crowd at Sydney’s Basement and a standing ovation said it all – “Their artistic and intelligent acoustic alchemy had a capacity house singing, stamping and tingling beyond the witching hour.
 A night indelibly imprinted”, said Glenn A. Baker.

 In 2005, in conjunction with Andrew Pattison, who established Melbourne’s premier acoustic venue the Troubadour, he brought to Australia and shared the bill with the wonderful US singer/songwriter Danny O’Keefe.
-The concert crowds reinforced his belief that there was still a sizeable, enthusiastic audience in Australia for acoustic music of depth, conviction and real quality.
+The concert crowds reinforced his belief that there was still a sizable, enthusiastic audience in Australia for acoustic music of depth, conviction and real quality.